pierky/dockerfiles/bird/README.md

 Same as above, but with [rtrlib](https://github.com/rtrlib/rtrlib).

+# Tag `2.0.0-pre1`

+This image is based on the 2.0.0-pre1 version of [BIRD](https://github.com/BIRD/bird/).
+Both the IPv4 and IPv6 binaries are compiled here.

+It has been created to run live tests for the ARouteServer project: https://github.com/pierky/arouteserver

 # Disclaimer

 These images has been created with the only purpose of being used in a test environment, for labs and interoperability tests.
 They do not implement any security best practice.
 Use them at your own risk.